Summer Theme and Centers for Preschoolers

 There are many activities that you can do related to this theme.
 Some activities that come to mind are:

-• Have a water race: bring beach pails and shovels.
-Divide the children in two teams.
+- Have a water race: bring beach pails and shovels.
+Divide the children into two teams.
 Have each member of the team line one behind the other.
 The idea is to fill out a beach shovel with water and run to the finish line to pour the water into the other beach pail, trying not to drop too much water.
 The team that fills out most of his pail wins.

-• Tricycle races:prepare a finish line and have children ride their tricycles as fast as they can to get to the finish line first.
+- Tricycle races: prepare a finish line and have children ride their tricycles as fast as they can to get to the finish line first.
 At the end, give everybody popsicles to cool off.
 Everybody wins!

-• Play Summer tag: a simple game that children love, they can use plastic shovels to tag their friends instead of their hands.
+- Play Summer tag: a simple game that children love, they can use plastic shovels to tag their friends instead of their hands.

-• Summer volleyball: have the children play volleyball using a beach ball instead.
+- Summer volleyball: have the children play volleyball using a beach ball instead.

 Outdoor Ideas

-• Find Shapes in the Clouds: have them lie down and observe the clouds, to see what shapes they spot.
+- Find Shapes in the Clouds: have them lie down and observe the clouds, to see what shapes they spot.
 Have them talk about the shapes they can make up in the clouds.

-• Have a Picnic: take some tablecloths and their lunch or snack outside, and have a picnic day.
+- Have a Picnic: take some tablecloths and their lunch or snack outside, and have a picnic day.

 Block Center